Virtuoso-D3V/0g-doc/docs/0g-storage/sdk/kv-api.md

 ctx := context.Background()
 streamIds, err := kvClient.GetHoldingStreamIds(ctx)
-// this api is used to check whether the kv operation is truly successful
+// this api is used to check whether the kv operation is successfully commit
 // on the kv node, so this transaction is not the onchain transaction
 // but rather the kv db operation. isSuccessful, err := kvClient.GetTransactionResult(ctx, <seq_number>)